1 Accessing REDCap

 6 Additional Resources & Help

-At the bottom of the left-hand side bar of every project are the Project Bookmarks and the Help & Information sections.
+At the bottom of the left-hand sidebar of every project are the Project Bookmarks and the Help & Information sections.

 The Project Bookmarks section has links to this REDCap user guide and to Protocol Manager (PM).
 Both links open in a new window.